JZuming/TxCheck/README.md

 TxCheck is a tool for finding transactional bugs in database management systems.
 It uses SQL-level instrumentation to capture statement-level dependencies and construct transactional oracle to find bugs in transaction supports of DBMSs.
 We implemented TxCheck on the top of [SQLsmith](https://github.com/anse1/sqlsmith).

+The [paper](https://jzuming.github.io/paper/osdi23-jiang.pdf) based on this tool has been accepted by [OSDI 2023](https://www.usenix.org/conference/osdi23/presentation/jiang).

 ## Supported DBMSs
 - MySQL
 - MariaDB